IvaStival/DataScience/CarsRecognition/README.md

-# Cars Recognition Study Using RCCN
+# Cars Recognition Study Using RCNN

 The goal of this project is found cars in aerial images.
 To humans this is simple but for machine it is not that simple.